spejamchr/cfg/README.md

 This script will:

-1. Ensure several directories exist
+1. Ensure my usual directories exist
-2. Install a bunch of stuff (see below for the list)
+2. Install packages (see below for the list)
 3. Backup existing dotfiles (Unless you specify `OVERWRITE=true`)
 4. Symlink the dotfiles stored in this repo into place